Burnside High School Burnside High School

 Recommended Prior Learning

-12 credits in Year 12 Economics or Mathematics or English or by HOD approval.
+12 credits in Year 12 Economics or Mathematics or English or by HoD approval.

 13ECO - Economics